farhanriyandi/ELT/README.md

 ```

 Next, install dbt-utils, which will be useful for performing generic tests.
-**1. Add a packages.yml file to your project.**
+1. Add a packages.yml file to your project.

-**2. In the `packages.yml`, add the following code:**
+2. In the `packages.yml`, add the following code:
 ```
 packages:
   - package: dbt-labs/dbt_utils
     version: 1.3.0
 ```
-**3. Run dbt deps in your terminal to download and install the dependencies defined in the packages.yml file for your dbt project.**
+3. Run dbt deps in your terminal to download and install the dependencies defined in the packages.yml file for your dbt project.